How to Install Firefox on Debian

 Version table:

 Additionally, Firefox stores your profile data separately from the application.
-Consequently, to remove bookmarks, history, passwords, and cached data:
+To remove bookmarks, history, passwords, and cached data:

 rm -rf ~/.mozilla/firefox